albertoe22/NQueenJS/README.md

 This algorithm helps to solve problems that involve constraint satisfaction.
 The algorithm builds upon a solution, and removes a possibility if it no longer can be apart of a valid solution.

+For this specific problem, a Queen cannot be in the same row/column/diagonal as any other Queen.
+After checking that a position is valid, it places the queen, and does a recursive call on the next column to check if there is a valid position in that column.
+If there isn't a valid position in that column, that means a previous candidate is blocking/preventing a solution to be found so it needs to backtrack and remove the previous solution before continuing.

 Link:   https://albertoe22.github.io/NQueenJS/

 [Source](https://stackoverflow.com/questions/8110905/javascript-a-loop-with-innerhtml-is-not-updating-during-loop-execution)